 Material representation is a representation that the customer can actually rely on in purchasing the car.
 They can later come back and say, “Hey, I relied on that dealer statement.
 It turned out to be false and that’s fraud or that’s a violation of the Georgia Fair Business Practices Act.”

-That’s not a reliable statement or something that is a material representation of that particular vehicle that could be relied on by the customer to later come back against the dealer and say, “I bought the car because of the statement made by the dealer.”
+Sales Puffery is anything not found to be a reliable statement.
+For example, “This is a good car”; “This car is pretty”; “It’s beautiful” have all been considered sales puffery in the past in certain cases.
+Another prime example is describing a Corvette as follows: “It’s a piece of American history.”
+These are all examples of sales puffery given the loaded language and the fact that it’s not a reliable statement.
+These statements are also not material representations of that particular vehicle that could be relied on by the customer to later come back against the dealer and say, “I bought the car because of the statement made by the dealer.”
 This is something that, again, is on a case-by-case basis but it’s important to know that there is a difference between a material representation and sales puffery.

-P.S.
-Have you heard about The Driveway, our monthly legal membership program?
+Looking for more legal know-how to protect and empower your business?
+Join The Driveway, our monthly legal membership program.
 Check it out here!